Social Host Liability

 The defendant had attended a bring-your-own-alcohol party.
 He consumed alcohol, left the party, and was subsequently involved in a serious accident with the plaintiff, Childs.
 Childs was left a quadriplegic.
 The Court was asked to decide if social hosts of parties where alcohol is consumed have a duty of care to public users of the road.

 In Childs, the Court found that the host did not owe a duty of care to other users of the road who were harmed by the host’s intoxicated guests.
 However, the absence of a duty of care was found only on the very specific facts of the case, notably that the intoxicated driver had brought and consumed his own alcohol at the party.
-He had not been drinking supplied by the host.
+He had not been drinking alcohol supplied by the host.

-Although simply hosting a party where guests are drinking is not enough to demonstrate the host’s liability, the court emphasized the facts of the case and indicated that social host liability could possibly be found in a scenario where the host provided the alcohol and knew the guest had become income and would be driving.
+Although simply hosting a party where guests are drinking is not enough to demonstrate the host’s liability, the court emphasized the facts of the case and indicated that social host liability could possibly be found in a scenario where the host provided the alcohol and knew the guest had become intoxicated and would be driving.

 There is a positive duty of care in paternalistic relations of supervision and control, as noted by the Court.
 Homeowners should be careful if there is a party in their home and they know (or should know) that young people are consuming alcohol.
 Since Childs, there have been several cases that touch on these issues directly, including several summary judgment motions in Ontario (where a party asks for a decision to be made on an issue before trial).